cieslarmichal/fullstack-starter/README.md

 - **CI/CD**: GitHub Actions for continuous integration and deployment to Fly.io.
 - **Monorepo Management**: Using Turborepo for efficient monorepo management.
 - **Testing**: Vitest for automated testing for backend and frontend.
+- **Playwright E2E tests**: End-to-end testing setup with Playwright.
-- **User module**: Basic pages for login and sign up integrated with backend.
+- **User module**: Basic pages for login and sign up with session management integrated with backend.

 ## Getting Started